htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`STARTER_UPLOAD_TIMEOUT`
-    An integer value that specifies the network communication timeout to use when transferring files back to the submit machine.
+    An integer value that specifies the network communication timeout to use when transferring files back to the access point.
 The default value is set by the *condor_shadow* daemon to 300.
-Increase this value if the disk on the submit machine cannot keep up with large bursts of activity, such as many jobs all completing at the same time.
+Increase this value if the disk on the access point cannot keep up with large bursts of activity, such as many jobs all completing at the same time.